 #10 Expect the Unexpected with Extra Personal Supplies

 And let your guests know where those supplies are so they won't feel guilty for bothering you (or worse, go without!).
 Here's a list of things that rock-star Airbnb hosts always keep in stock:

 - Replacement light bulbs

-Being the perfect host is perfectly achievable.
+Being the perfect host is completely achievable.
 With a little forethought, you'll start racking up your own stellar reviews from your friends and family.
 Get ready to be the house everyone vies to visit.